aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 ---

     Rennnnnt!

     ..

     It's time to pay rent.

     ..

     You'll get your rent when you fix this damn door!

+---

+See?
+Even Spider-Man hates bad naming.